simonpj/www.peytonjones.org/_pages/slpj-book-1987.md

 ## The implementation of functional programming languages

-"The implementation of functional programming languages" was published in 1987 by Prentice Hall.
+This book was published in 1987 by Prentice Hall.
 It is now out of print, but you can find a fully-searchable PDF under the blue button above.

 Here is [slightly less beautiful 2-up version](../assets/pdfs/slpj-book-1987-2up-searchable.pdf),